Pat Angerer: Indianapolis Colts

-In the 2010 NFL draft, Angerer was selected in the second round by the Indianapolis Colts with the 63rd overall pick.
+In the 2010 NFL draft, Angerer was selected 63rd overall in the second round by the Indianapolis Colts with the 63rd overall pick.

 Angerer finished the 2010 preseason with 36 tackles and 2 sacks.
 He started the season backing up Gary Brackett at middle linebacker.
 Angerer made his first career start during Week 6 against the Washington Redskins in place of an injured Brackett.
 Angerer had an impressive game with 11 tackles, a sack and 2 passes defended.

 In 2011, Angerer was the starting middle linebacker for all 16 regular season games and he led the Colts in tackles with 148.

 Atlanta Falcons

 On July 22, 2014, Angerer signed a one-year contract with the Atlanta Falcons.
 He was subsequently released by the Falcons for final roster cuts before the start of the 2014 season.

 On October 14, 2014, Angerer announced his retirement.